NaraineSurya/Human-Segmentation-Using-Pytorch/README.md

 - tqdm
 - Helper

+## Accuracy
+The model achieved the following accuracy after 25 epochs:
+- Training Loss: 0.10180051624774933
+- Validation Loss: 0.19108986854553223

+## Status
+The project has been successfully completed.

 ## Setup
 To set up this project, execute the following code in your notebook to install required packages and download the dataset from GitHub using git clone:
 ```python